tldr-pages/tldr/pages/linux/fossil-add.md

 > Put files or directories under Fossil version control.
 > More information: <https://fossil-scm.org/home/help/add>.

-- Add files or directories to the current checkout at the next commit:
+- Stage files or directories for the next commit to the current checkout:

 `fossil add {{path/to/file_or_directory}}`

-- Reset the add state of a checkout such that newly added but not committed files are no longer added; that is, undo uncommitted add command(s):
+- Undo all add commands issued since the last commit to the current checkout:

 `fossil add --reset`